adoreblvnk/linux_mint_setup/README.md

 **Other Versions**

-*NOTE: This guide has been tested on Linux Mint 20.3 ["Una"](https://www.linuxmint.com/edition.php?id=292).
+*NOTE: This guide has been tested on Linux Mint 20.3 & 21.1 ["Una"](https://www.linuxmint.com/edition.php?id=302).
 Will most likely work on other versions.*

-Linux Mint 21:

-- gTile does not work currently.

 ## Usage